 - Sandwich bags (Or any other plastic bag)

-Pick a good branch of your parent jade plant and cut it gently using your sharp knife or your scissors.
+Pick a good branch of your parent jade plant and cut the entire stem gently using your sharp knife or your scissors.
 Try to make your cut as close to a leaf node as possible.

-Your cutting should be at least 3 or 4 inches long to be able to propagate more plants.
+Your stem cuttings should be at least 3 or 4 inches long to be able to propagate more plants.

-Then, put your cutting in a dry place for 2 to 3 days until the cuts and leaves callous over.
-If they don’t, you can still wait few more days.
+Put your jade cuttings in a dry place for 2 to 3 days until the cuts and leaves are callous over.
+If they don’t, you can still wait a few more days.

-Now, take you dry cutting, and put some rooting hormone covering all of the bottom inch.
+To root your jade cuttings in soil, take your dry cutting, and put some rooting hormone covering all of the bottom inches.

-If you are using a powder rooting hormone, just moisten the bottom of the cutting a little bit so that it is able to stick.
+If you are using a powder rooting hormone, just moisten the bottom of the cutting a little bit so that it can stick.

 The rooting hormone is actually optional but we highly recommend using it as it promotes root growth and helps your cutting grow into a healthy and strong plant.